lmorisse/Symu/docs/models/cognitivearchitecture/interactionpatterns.rst

 * Relative beliefs
 * Social demographics

-Each parameter has an associated weight to calculate the homophily factor.
+Each parameter has an associated weight to calculate the index:: homophily factor.

 To interact with another agent, an agent filter the interaction sphere with an interaction strategy based on: